 Blood welcomes submission of manuscripts reporting on clinical trials whether phase 1, 2, 3 or 4.
 Reports should include a full description of the study design, patient population, methodology and conduct, and statistical plan.
 In all cases, the report will undergo peer review and will be evaluated for technical merit, novelty, clinical and scientific impact, and other measures to determine suitability for publication.
 Fast- track peer review is offered for clinical trial studies that deserve to be brought out to the public with maximum expediency.
 For the full scope of reporting clinical trials, phases 1-4, click here.

-As defined by the International Committee of Medical Journal Editors (ICMJE) (www.ICMJE.org), a clinical trial is ‘any research project that prospectively assigns human subjects to intervention and comparison groups to study the cause-and-effect relationship between a medical intervention and a health outcome’.
+As defined by the International Committee of Medical Journal Editors (ICMJE) (www.ICMJE.org), a clinical trial is ‘any research project that prospectively assigns human subjects to intervention, with or without concurrent comparison groups to study the cause-and-effect relationship between a medical intervention and a health outcome’.

 Blood follows the trial registration policy of the ICMJE and considers only trials that have been registered before submission, and before the onset of patient enrollment.
 Acceptable registries must be ICMJE-approved (see more information in the section below).